What Is Culturalism | Each and everything about culture

 What is the importance of culturalism?

-Culturalism is the belief that cultural differences are important and shape human experience and behavior.
-Recognizing and celebrating cultural diversity is important for promoting inclusivity and social justice, preserving cultural heritage, and fostering intercultural dialogue.
+It would prove that cultural differences have fashioned human experience and behavior.
+Thus the importance of celebrating cultural diversity in promoting inclusiveness and social justice, preserving heritage, and engaging in intercultural dialogue.

 What is cultural functionalism?